Fulfilling potential one breath at a time.

 Sindiso is keen to spread this life changing technique to all young people who are surrounded by negativity.
 He will complete his two-year Kundalini teacher’s training in July 2018.
 His dream of attending University has become reality as he is enrolled as a full-time student at Maharishi Institute.

-Fulufhelo was born in 1990 in Limpopo and moved to Johannesburg in 2010 to further her studies.
+Fulufhelo was born in Limpopo and moved to Johannesburg in 2010 to further her studies.
 A chance encounter in 2014, with Dr. Marianne Felix inspired her to practice yoga.
 After a year of doing yoga she decided to become a yoga teacher so that she could "touch other people who are struggling emotionally and spiritually."

 With the support of Yoga4Alex she completed the two year program to become a certified Kundalini Yoga instructor in July 2017.